 Goodwill represents the excess of purchase price over fair value of net tangible assets acquired.
-Effective January 1, 2002 we adopted Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets."
-We measure for impairment at the reporting unit level using a discounted cash flow model to determine the fair value of the reporting units.
+We account for goodwill and intangible assets in accordance with Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets."
+We measure goodwill for impairment at the reporting unit level using a discounted cash flow model to determine the fair value of the reporting units.
 We will perform our goodwill impairment test whenever events or changes in facts or circumstances indicate that impairment may exist, or at least annually during the fourth quarter each year.

-Intangible assets are comprised of content, customer lists, non-competition agreements and favorable lease rights.
-These intangible assets are considered to have definite useful lives and are being amortized on a straight line basis over the expected periods to be benefited, generally three to five years for content, two to three years for customer lists, six months to two years for non-competition agreements, and over the lease term for favorable lease rights.
-Our weighted average amortization period is 3.5 years.
-Favorable lease rights represent the difference between contractual terms and market rates for obligations under lease contracts at the date of acquisition.
+Intangible assets acquired through acquisitions are comprised of content, contract rights, customer relationships, non-competition agreements and favorable lease rights.
+As of December 31, 2005 intangible assets with remaining unamortized balances include contract rights, customer relationships and non-competition agreements recorded in connection with the acquisition of DMR.
+Intangible assets are considered to have definite useful lives and are being amortized on a straight line basis over the expected periods to be benefited, generally three to five years for content, two to eight years for contract rights, customer lists and customer relationships, six months to three years for non-competition agreements, and over the lease term for favorable lease rights.
+Our weighted average amortization period for definite lived intangible assets as of December 31, 2005 is 7.7 years.
 Intangible assets are reviewed for impairment whenever events or changes in facts or circumstances indicate that the carrying amount of the assets may not be recoverable.